plone/training/docs/plone_training_config/instructions.md

 ./bin/buildout
 ```

 This will take **a long time** (~10 minutes on the least powerful Linode) and will produce a lot of output because it downloads and configures more than 260 Python packages.
-Once it is done you can start your Plone instance with
+Once it is done, you can start your Plone instance with the following command.

 ```shell
 ./bin/instance fg